wcko87/beatoraja-english-guide/BMS-Overview.md

 Making an unkeysounded BMS is possible by making a single long keysound at the start of the song and using empty keysounds for the notes.
 However, unkeysounded BMS's are generally considered "illegal" and are not allowed to be used in most aspects of the BMS community.
 For example, LR2's Internet Ranking (LR2IR) has a rule that states that no single keysound in the BMS may exceed 60s.
 Charts violating this keysound rule cannot be uploaded into LR2IR.

-This rule is usually enforced to restrict BMS songs to original compositions by the community.
+This rule is generally enforced to restrict BMS songs to original compositions by the community.
 The next section gives a general idea of the structure of the community.

 To find out where to download BMS songs, refer to [Downloading Songs](Downloading-Songs#where-do-i-find-songs).

 # BMS Community

-The BMS Community is generally self-sustaining, with all its music, charts and tools created by the community itself.
+The BMS Community is generally self-sustaining, with all its music created by the community itself.
 BMS charts are either made by the composers themselves, or by dedicated charters.

 ## BMS Events